 The industry strengths of the TVA region are as diverse as the region itself.
-Foreign direct investment, advanced manufacturing, aerospace and defense, data centers, consumer and industrial products, and transportation-related manufacturing are just a few of our region’s assets.
+Foreign direct investment, advanced manufacturing, aerospace and defense, consumer and industrial products, and transportation-related manufacturing are just a few of our region’s assets.

 The seven-state TVA region is home to more than 1,000 multi-national companies that recognize the benefits of our central location, comprehensive incentive packages, low tax rates, and highly skilled labor force.

 Siemens, Lifetime, Alcoa, 3M, GKN, Electrolux, BASF, Wacker, Carpenter Technologies, and LG Appliances are just a few of the advanced manufacturing firms that have found success in the Tennessee Valley.
 Advanced manufacturing in the TVA region also supports a variety of companies in composites, electronics, plastics, and additive manufacturing.

 The Boeing Company, Airbus Group, Raytheon Company, Lockheed Martin, BAE Systems, Embraer, and Bell Helicopter are a handful of names among the more than 2,400 aerospace and defense firms that call the TVA region home.